jademene/Predicting-Popularity-of-Leading-eCommerce-Reviews/README.md

 * model.csv: This dataset contains the information of 28,000 reviews with the respective target variable (column named "shares").
 * predictions.csv: This dataset contains the information of 10,000 reviews without the target variable.
 We are requested to provide the predictions for this set of records.

-_Note: this was a collaborative task with one other peers in the inernational BABD master @ POLIMI General School of Management._
+_Note: this was a collaborative task with three other peers in the inernational BABD master @ POLIMI General School of Management._